gabadinho/luaiocsup/README.md

 ```

 ### Threading
-The Lua IOC Support library as been sucessfully tested with threads outside of the EPICS IOC world, more specificaly with the _llthreads2_ library.
+The Lua IOC Support library as been successfully tested with threads outside of the EPICS IOC world, more specifically with the _llthreads2_ library.
 If these worker-threads want to however trigger a record-processing via an I/O (or soft) event they must have access to the _LIS_ API, therefore the worker-thread as to call the following method in order to bind the required methods:
 ```
 <boolean> luaiocsup.bind_luaiocsup()
 ```